okjason-source/Billionaire-Mindset/README.md

 ## AI Trading Bot

-The game includes a sophisticated AI trading bot that uses reinforcement learning to play the game autonomously.
+The game includes a sophisticated AI trading bot that uses reinforcement learning to manage your investment portfolio autonomously.

 ### Bot Architecture
 The bot is implemented as a class with multiple methods for different aspects of gameplay: